cdascientist/AgenticExample/README.md

    + New notebook
    ```

-   **Copy and paste to: Install of Ollama, Download and install TinyLlama, Download and install NGROK, Create a tunnle to TinyLlama through NGROK, Paste into Collab Terminal**
+   **Copy and paste to: Install of Ollama, Download and install TinyLlama, Download and install NGROK, Create a tunnle to TinyLlama through NGROK**
    ```python
    #!/usr/bin/env python3
 import subprocess